 *A servicing portfolio of approximately 200 loans totaling $2 billion dollars, almost exclusively consisting of senior housing assets and skilled nursing facilities.

 Cambridge has the unique perspective of both a lender to and an investor in assisted living, skilled nursing, and senior living.
 Being familiar with and enmeshed in both sides of the business means Cambridge knows what issues have the potential to become roadblocks during the loan application process and what investors and other stakeholders need to see in order to feel confident that an applicant is risk-worthy.

 The HUD loan process brings with it its own set of unique challenges that require a different kind of attention than applying for a conventional loan.
 A given lender may present a set of numbers regarding closed deals, but those numbers may not tell the whole story.
 A lender which doesn’t regularly work with HUD will be less familiar with the stringent, precise requirements for obtaining HUD funding.

 Cambridge has specialized in HUD funding since the mid 1980’s.
-“There isn’t an issue we haven’t encountered with HUD,” Davis quipped, including government shutdowns and even seemingly trivial concerns like outdated septic systems.
-“We go to the mat for our applicants,” Davis states.
+“There isn’t an issue we haven’t encountered with HUD,” Erkes quipped, including government shutdowns and even seemingly trivial concerns like outdated septic systems.
+“We go to the mat for our applicants,” Erkes states.
 “When Cambridge works with clients, Cambridge becomes the consultant, advisor, interpreter, problem solver, and roadblock eliminator…all in one.